 Respecting speed limits in the villages or cities is important.

 Sheep herds and goats will cross your way frequently, but also some stray cats and chicken, so minding the speed limits is important.
 I almost run over a goat and a few cats, therefore I recommend you to be extra careful.

 Also, there’s a lot of police on the road.
-We passed by 7 or 8 police crews on our road to Chefchaouen and back, but they left us pass every time.
+We passed by 7 or 8 police crews on our road to Chefchaouen and back, but they left us to pass every time.

-It turns out that Rif Mountains have extensive plantations of marijuana, making Morocco one of the top world suppliers, hence the great number of police check-ups on this road.
+It turns out that the Rif Mountains have extensive plantations of marijuana, making Morocco one of the top world suppliers, hence the great number of police check-ups on this road.
 It’s great that they only stopped the locals, but that doesn’t mean you’ll get that lucky.

 Accommodation in/near Chefchaouen

 Visiting Chefchaouen takes a few hours, so we decided to make it a day trip from Fes, therefore I have no recommendations for hotels or riads in Chefchaouen.

 This road is pretty long this way, 3,5-4h, but I think the beautiful scenery made the trip worth the trouble.
 The other way to get to Chefchaouen is from Tangier, which is closer, but I don’t know much else about it.